Friday, November 4, 2011

 Today, we are seeing a similar thing happening with the UAW.
 To recover from (or in the case of Ford, stave off) Bankruptcy, the UAW gave into the Big-3 with a new contract that called for a two-tier wage scale.
 And the new head of Chrysler, of all people, wants to do away with it.

 Today, a line worker can be making as little as $14 an hour - which is what they were making when I was working for GM back in 1978.
 The Union has brought progress!
 And $14 an hour is only about $30,000 a year - albeit with excellent benefits.
-While thirty-grand a year is nothing to sneeze at, it is below the median income of about $50,000 that your typical "middle class" person makes.
+While thirty-grand a year is nothing to sneeze at, it is below the median income of about $50,000 that your typical "middle class" household makes.

 The old timers might be making closer to $30 an hour, which, like my Teamsters experience, is nearly double what the new hires are making.

 The question remains, is such an arrangement fair?
 When I was working at UPS, it never really bothered me that much.
-I had signed up for $8 an hour and was pleased to be making that much in an era where unemployment was high (about like today).
+I had signed up for $8 an hour and was pleased to be making that much in an era where unemployment was high (about like today, only worse).
 So, to me, the basic bargain was the one I made.
 Comparing my situation to that of others would be a false comparison.
 They got the deal they got because they made that deal in a different era.
 And if the wages for new hires was $16 an hour, I likely would not have been working there at all.

 But, on the other hand, we do tend to compare ourselves to the situation of others, as an indicia of our well-being.
 And as I noted before, it is a bad habit and one we all should break - because there will always be someone making more money than us, and someone who is getting paid an astounding amount and doing very little - or so we think.